Library and Information Science (LIS)

 Explores five areas of legal and ethical dilemmas that school librarians might face: 1) intellectual freedom and applying the First Amendment to students’ rights to read; 2) privacy of minors; 3) copyright and fair use; 4) equity and access.

-LIS 685 Seminar in Library Administration and Management 3
+LIS 685 Change and Project Management 3

 LIS 688 Seminar in Selected Topics 1-4